-All pupils, parents and staff are provided with a school calendar which includes the School Code, and information on what constitutes bullying, what can be done about bullying and who to contact if they are worried about bullying.
-An Anti-Bullying Statement for pupils is posted in every Form Room, and in the boarding house, which includes reference to the role bystanders have in reporting bullying.
+The School Code contains information about bullying being unacceptable, and clear rules about the use of mobile devices in school are aimed at protecting every pupil.
+An Anti-Bullying Statement for pupils is available on SharePoint and on notice boards in the boarding house, which includes reference to the role bystanders have in reporting bullying.
 Parents are also provided periodically with links to helpful advice with respect to the topic of bullying and, in particular, cyber-safety and responsible use of technology.
 The School's Anti-Bullying Policy is based upon the following principles: